How To Get An Instant Price For Your 3D Prints

 If you want to print something that you already have or customize an object, 3D scanning can be a good option for you.
 You can use different 3D scanners or 3D scanning software.
 If you want to get a 3D scan from a small object you have, use the 3D scanning app Qlone and you will be able to print your 3D scans directly with i.materialise from the 3D scanning app.

 Option 3: Download a design

 Maybe you already know what you want to print but you haven’t designed it yet or you don’t know how to do it.
 The solution is easy: there are many 3D design databases where you can download files.
 Choose a design that is as similar as possible to what you want to print and use it to get an indicative price.
-Databases are also a good way to find inspiration or get started with 3D printing.
-We have collected the top 10 3D model databases where you can download models for 3D printing.
+Databases are also a good way to find inspiration or get started with 3D printing, such as Thingiverse and Cults 3D.

 How do we calculate the prices for 3D prints?

 As we have said, each design and material has different characteristics that influence prices.
-There are some factors than can help you understand how we calculate the prices for 3D prints.
+There are some factors that can help you understand how we calculate the prices for 3D prints.